PNNL-Comp-Mass-Spec/InfernoRDN/README.md

 ## Installation

-1. Download and install R 3.5 or newer
+1. Download and install R 3.6 or newer
    * https://cran.r-project.org/bin/windows/base/
+   * Works with R 4.0

 2. Download the InfernoRDN installer from:
    * https://github.com/PNNL-Comp-Mass-Spec/InfernoRDN/releases

 3. Run the installer, InfernoRDNSetup.exe

 4. Start InfernoRDN using the Start Menu or desktop shortcut
+   * You may need to run InfernoRDN as an administrator; see step 6 below

 5. The InfernoRDN splash screen will appear and status messages will be shown
-   * If a Dialog box appears asking "Would you like to use a personal library" you should answer Yes to that question, and Yes to the next question regarding the folder to use for the personal library
+   * If a Dialog box appears asking "Would you like to use a personal library?" you should answer Yes to that question, and Yes to the next question regarding the folder to use for the personal library
    * Following this, several Bioconductor packages will be downloaded

+6. Diagnosing Startup or Plotting Errors
+   * If the program shows you the message "R failed to install the packages", try running InfernoRDN as an administrator
+     * Right click the shortcut to InfernoRDN and choose "Run as Administrator"
+     * Alternatively, navigate to `C:\Program Files\InfernoRDN`, right click Inferno.exe and choose "Run as administrator"
+   * When diagnosing errors, examine the newest rcmd log file at `%AppData%\Inferno`
+     * For example, `C:\Users\d3l243\AppData\Roaming\Inferno\rcmdlog.txt`
+     * or `C:\Users\d3l243\AppData\Roaming\Inferno\rcmdlog5.txt`

-6. Test loading a data file
+7. Test loading a data file
    * Choose File, Open, Expression File
-   * Navigate to "C:\Program Files (x86)\InfernoRDN\Sample_Data_Files"
+   * Navigate to `C:\Program Files\InfernoRDN\Sample_Data_Files`
    * Select SampleInput4DAnTE.csv and click Open
    * Choose column Mass_Tag_ID then click the ">>" button to the left (and just below) "Unique Row ID"
    * Enable checkbox "Protein ID"